fgr1986/coco_mcu/README.md

 * Instead of the traditional CNN approach, and giving the varied images dataset (size, etc), we try to keep as much resolution as possible as we deepen into the network.

 #### Data augmentation
-We have applied data augmentation during training to avoid overfiting. ´input_data.py´ file describe the mechanishms, wich include random cropping, hue and brightness variation, rotations, etc.
+We have applied data augmentation during training to avoid overfiting. `input_data.py` describes the mechanishms, wich include random cropping, hue and brightness variation, rotations, etc.

 #### Regularization and other anti-overfiting mechanishms
 We used L2 regularization together with dropout layers.
 Additionally, 2b weights quantization helps reducing overfiting effects

 #### Learning rate scheduling
-A custom learning rate scheduler has been used (see  ´mb_att.py´) so both learning and quantization caused oscilations are controlled.
+A custom learning rate scheduler has been used (see  `mb_att.py`) so both learning and quantization caused oscilations are controlled.